 The Center for Biological Diversity's Endangered Species Condom Project, for which she created artwork, was profiled in The New York Times and featured on a billboard in Times Square.

 "Jenny Kendler has mastered the art of leveraging elements from the nonhuman natural world—be it amber, kudzu or a whale’s ear bone—into pieces that draw us to examine the nuances of our surroundings.
 Kendler’s work is as pervasive as nature itself.
 Her project “1000 Flags/1000 Waters,” in which blue flags are dispatched to communities advocating for clean water, was featured in the MCA’s exhibition “Water After All.”
 A selection of sculptures on threatened bird species will be shown at Vienna’s Dom Museum, and “Music for Elephants,” a score played on an ivory-keyed piano that counts the number of elephants poached for their tusks, will be featured in the Smithsonian National Museum of Natural History.
 Her first museum solo exhibition opens at the MSU Broad Museum in January 2021 and includes a piece that highlights how the structure of venomous sea snail’s shell directly contradicts the theory of intelligent design.
 As an activist, Kendler takes her works to the streets through movements like Extinction Rebellion, where she incorporates communal art activities into environmentalist nonviolent direct actions.
 In this moment where the call for social justice is high, she is pushing to articulate the connections between the social and the environmental in support of a unifying movement toward justice."

 Watch Kendler's artist talk for the Visiting Artist series at the College of DuPage here.

-Watch a short documentary on 'The Playhead of Dawn' here.
+Watch a short documentary by On the Real Film about 'The Playhead of Dawn' here.